KeenanOH/chess-tracker/README.md

 # Chess Tracker
-A website for you to report the results of chess matches between schools.
+A website for you to report the results of chess matches between schools